It has been two long years since the Philippine government

 Workers continue to survey the area to assess any

-hazards that may disrupt the demolition
+hazards that may disrupt the demolition operations in

 the MAA.